hariz-af/CrowdTune/README.md

 CrowdTune is an ongoing research-oriented analytical framework currently under active development and refinement.

-Selected implementation components remain private during this stage while the system methodology, architecture, and analytical concepts are publicly presented for research and portfolio purposes.
+Selected implementation details and analytical formulations are not publicly disclosed at this stage.
+This repository focuses on the system architecture, capabilities, and high-level framework concepts.

 ---